Killing of Patrick Lyoya: Response to charges

-Preliminary hearings
+Preliminary hearing

 A preliminary hearing to determine if Schurr should face trial for second-degree murder was held on October 27, 2022, with the hearing be held by Judge Nicholas S. Ayoub.
 In Michigan, the legal threshold for second-degree murder is low, with probable cause being sufficient for such charges.
 During the hearing, an engineer for Axon Enterprise said that the taser could have still been functional if pressed against someone and Sergeant Nicholas Calati of the GRPD stated that when police arrived on the scene, the taser was located near Lyoya's hands.

 At a hearing on October 31, Judge Ayoub provided his judicial opinion that Schurr would face a jury trial for second-degree murder, stating that Schurr "knew he was pointing the gun and firing it at close range" at the back of Lyoya's head and that the trial should determine if Schurr's "actions were justified under the law."
-When stating the facts of the incident, Judge Ayoub said that Lyoya had control of the weapon when Schurr shot him.
+When stating the facts of the incident, Judge Ayoub said that Lyoya had control of the taser when Schurr shot him.
+Schurr challenged the decision, but the Michigan Court of Appeals and the Michigan Supreme Court both affirmed Judge Ayoub's ruling.

+Trial

+Christopher Schurr's trial began April 28, 2025.
+On May 8, 2025, Judge Mims declared a mistrial as a result of the jury being unable to reach a verdict following fours days of deliberation.